-Action at the BSS user interface Method Behavior Terminate a subscription deleteInstance() deleteInstance() is called for each deleted subscription and for all access types except proxy and external.

-Action at the BSS user interface Method Behavior Activate or deactivate services Activate a service. sendPing() sendPing() is called for all access types except proxy and external.
-Manage payment types Deactivate a payment type for a customer. deactivateInstance() deactivateInstance() is called for all access types except proxy and external if the customer already uses the payment type to pay for his subscriptions.
-The method is called for each affected subscription.
+User Action Method Behavior Terminate a subscription deleteInstance() deleteInstance() is called for each deleted subscription and for all access types except proxy and external.
+Activate or deactivate services Activate a service. sendPing() sendPing() is called for all access types except proxy and external.
+Manage payment types Deactivate/reactivate a payment type for a customer. deactivateInstance() activateInstance() deactivateInstance() and activateInstance() are called for all access types except proxy and external. deactivateInstance() is called if the customer uses the deactivated payment type to pay for his subscriptions. activateInstance() is called if a deactivated payment type used by the customer is made available again.
+The methods are called for each affected subscription.